KiranTarafderGitHub/tournament-maker/README.md

 for single leg and double leg rounds.

 Requirements to build the project:

 Java 11 or higher
-Eclipse ide + spring tool suite
-Spring Booot 2.1.8 or higher
-Mysql or Mariadb
+Eclipse / Intellij IDE,  Spring Tool Suite, Spring Booot 2.1.8 or higher and Mysql or Mariadb

 Process Flows

-Clone the repository
+1. Clone the repository
-Import as maven project
+2. Import as maven project
-Build
+3. Build as maven project
-Configure the server port in application property files Configure the log4j xml file for logging
+4. Configure the server port in application property files
+5. Configure the log4j xml file for logging
-Run the project
+6. Run the project